deco3500-2017/Team-JamJar/README.md

 ### 5.2 Key deliverables for each phase/Milestones
 Our project is mainly divided into five major anticipated milestones: (1) Project Proposal; (2) Research, Requirement & Interaction Walkthrough; (3) Design, Construction & User Testing; (4) Final Iteration and (5) Final Design Prototype.
-For each milestone, the table X illustrates the steps which are needed to complete, the assignments of each team member and the resources are needed in the project, including end date and status.
+For each milestone, the table 3 illustrates the steps which are needed to complete, the assignments of each team member and the resources are needed in the project, including end date and status.